Works

 "I want to share the discomfort I experience in everyday life.
 Moments when I don't know what to do or what to make of something.
 I want to put that on a stage or in a museum."

 Dries Verhoeven was a guest at Kunststof Radio.
-At the premiere live from Stadsschouwburg Utrecht in an interview with Gijs Groenteman.Listen to the podcast (in Dutch)
+At the premiere live from Stadsschouwburg Utrecht in an interview with Gijs Groenteman (21 May 2021)Listen to the podcast (in Dutch)

-Brothers exalt thee to freedom was nominated for the VSCD Mime Award 2020 and 2021.
+Brothers exalt thee to freedom was nominated for the Dutch Performance Award 2020 and 2021.

 The jury about the work:

-There are two video works that are part of ‘Brothers exalt thee to freedom’.
-You can watch them on vimeo.
+There are two video works that are part of ‘Brothers exalt thee to freedom’:

 Watch the three-channel video work ‘To perform’